Vermunds/SkyrimSE-Mods/README.md

    Both options cannot be set at the same time.

+4. If you do not want to build every included mod, edit `CMakeLists.txt` and remove the `setup_mod(<MOD NAME>)` lines for the mods you don't want to build.

-4. Open the folder in Visual Studio **OR** configure and build the project using CMake:
+5. Open the folder in Visual Studio **OR** configure and build the project using CMake:

    ```shell
    mkdir build